sarashunter/bamazon/README.md

 # bamazon
 Bamazon is a node command line interface application for inventory management.
 It uses a MySQL database to track quantities of items.
 It allows users to 'purchase' items and updates the expected quantities.

-There are three views built in for different users: Customer, Manager, and Supervisor.
+There are three views built in for different users: Customers, Managers, and Supervisors.

 ## Installation
 To run this node application, create a local database using the given schema and seeds files for data.
-Update the connection within each of the bamazon.js files.
+Update the connection within each of the bamazon.js files to your database and port.
 Install the modules required in the package.json using NPM.

+### Dependencies
+mysql, inquirer, console.table

 ## Customer Interface
 When a customer initially opens Bamazon, they are shown the available items, prices, and quantities available and prompted to enter the id of the item they wish to 'purchase.'